butames/2022CMMSR/README.md

 # 2022CMMSR
-A repository to house data and files on a systematic review on comprehensive medication management.
+This repository holds data on a systematic review of comprehensive medication management (CMM).
+We completed this SR at the behest of the Los Angeles Department of Public Health.
+-- Seyram A. Butame (October 19, 2022)